Type 1 diabetes

 Remoteness area

-In 2021, type 1 diabetes incidence rates were lowest in Remote and very remote areas and highest in Inner regional areas (Figure 7).
+In 2021, type 1 diabetes incidence rates were lowest among people living in Remote and very remote areas and highest in those in Inner regional areas (Figure 7).

 Socioeconomic area